Arcade Processes for Informed Martingale Interpolation: Introduction

-In this paper, inspired by the information-based approach, see \cite{BHM1} and \cite{BHM2}, we construct a class of martingales that match, almost surely, any set of convexly ordered random variables, at an arbitrary set of fixed times.
-These interpolating martingales, called filtered arcade martingales (FAMs), need two main ingredients: a discrete-time martingale (for example, a solution to an MOT problem) and an interpolating process that we call the randomized arcade process.
+In this paper, inspired by the information-based approach, see \cite{BHM1} and \cite{BHM2}, we construct a class of martingales that match, almost surely, any set of convexly ordered random variables, indexed by an arbitrary set of fixed times.
+The construction of such interpolating martingales, called \textit{filtered arcade martingales} (FAMs), needs two main ingredients: a discrete-time martingale (for example, a solution to an MOT problem) and an interpolating process that we call the \textit{randomised arcade process} (RAP).